 Meanwhile, the in-place disposal well network is likely to be overwhelmed too.
 Seismic activity in the Western Permian Basin is already on the rise as the millions of barrels being disposed of are pressurizing geologic formations.
 Texas regulators will inevitably start cracking down on injection rates in drilling hotspots in the near future to curb the quakes.

 If nothing is done to expand and modernize water handling capacity, oil production in the Permian will be forced to slow down – oil will become constrained by water.
 So what is the answer?
 To solve this increasingly urgent problem, the oil industry is changing its practices and business models.

 A new approach to mitigating wastewater

 For one thing, the industry is recycling more of this produced water than ever before, reusing it at the front end of oilfield extraction.
-Hydraulic fracturing requires a lot of make-up water, which has historically come from groundwater suppliers, but is now being sourced to a growing degree from treated wastewater byproduct.
+Hydraulic fracturing requires a lot of make-up water, which has historically come from groundwater suppliers but is now being sourced to a growing degree from treated wastewater byproducts.

 We used AlphaSense to listen in on the oilfield water recycling conversation, tracking the industry’s sense of urgency to recycle oilfield wastewater.

 Interest in reuse surged in 2017-2018, as many oil producers began investing heavily in water recycling facilities.
 Today, those investments are paying off in the form of reduced reliance on freshwater.